-The Hasdeo–Bango project undertaken in this district is said to be a great form of support to the villages, as 3/4 th of are of Janjgir-Champa will be covered for irrigation.
-This district is an important agricultural hub and is also famous for fresh farm supplies and Lime stones.
+The Hasdeo–Bango project undertaken in this district is said to be a great form of support to the villages, as 3/4 th of Janjgir-Champa will be covered for irrigation.
+This district is an important agricultural hub and is also famous for fresh farm supplies and limestones.

-Janjgir-Champa is easily accessible by raod, rail and even by air, thereby making travel to this town a simple affair for visitors.
+Janjgir-Champa is easily accessible by road, rail and even by air, thereby making travel to this town a simple affair for visitors.